tomstuart123/tom-stuart-project-fiver/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I played around with a ChatApp.
+It was bootstrapped with React App

 ## Available Scripts